 I used some of the leftover 1″ x 2″ to finish up the Back Wall.

-Building the Lid- I was really scrapping wood together here.
+Building the Top Face- I was really scrapping wood together here.
 This is probably not the best way to build the Top, Like I said I just wanted to use what I had laying around.
 I used Fence Pickets & leftover 1″ x 2″ Boards to hold things together.
 I left a big whole in the middle because I bought some Acrylic Glass to cover it up.

 Putting on the Hardware!
-Stainless steel hinges.

 I bought this Acrylic Sheet because I thought it would be a good idea to let heat in the box.
 I have no idea if this is true though, I know lots of Compost Boxes on the Market don’t have such a thing.
 I don’t know much about composting, but I know it takes heat for things to cook and get the decomposing process going, so I thought maybe this would help.
 We’ll See.
-UPDATE: I had held the acrylic in with some “waterproof” goop, it didn’t work so Eric held it in place with tiny screws in the corners.

 My final Product!
 I never measured it, it’s approx. 2′ long in each direction.